 Worthington and Sandage have identified several ways whereby spirituality and religion may become an issue in clinical practice [28].
 First, a patient might specifically request therapy that incorporates religious components and question the practitioner's religious/spiritual background.
+When asked, more than 60% of clients reported agreement to the statements: "Relying on my religious/spiritual beliefs helps me to feel mentally healthy" and "My religious/spiritual help me to reach my mental health potential" [249].
 Alternately, a patient might request that religion and spirituality not be discussed.
 If spirituality and/or religiosity are vital dimensions of a patient's life but this is not explicitly articulated, disagreements or misunderstandings may develop between the practitioner and patient regarding the course of treatment.
 Such a situation can ultimately hinder the practitioner from effectively treating or helping the patient.
 Finally, spirituality is often intertwined with culture.
 It is important to remember that patients are a part of a larger social system (i.e., family, neighborhood, community, religious institutions, school, employment).
 It is not possible to disentangle these social forces from patients' lives.